let4be/crusty/main/README.md

   see a typical [config file](./main/config.yaml) with some explanations regarding available options

-- Fast single node performance (~8 gbit/s on 96 core `c5.metal` more if used with custom html parser)
+- Fast single node performance (~10 gbit/s on 96 core `c5.metal`)

   - Crusty is written in `Rust` on top of green threads running on [tokio](https://github.com/tokio-rs/tokio), so it can achieve quite impressive single-node performance even on a moderate PC

-  - Additional optimizations are possible to further improve this - there are tasks that do not require full DOM parsing, this implementation does full DOM parsing mostly for the sake of extensibility and configurability
+  - We parse HTML using [LoL HTML](https://github.com/cloudflare/lol-html) - it provides world-class speed, can work in tight memory boundaries and is easy to use

 - Stable performance and predictable resource consumption